Kent-Ehl/kirkworld95/README.md

 ## Introduction

-**showfloor** is a recreation of the Shoshinkai 1995 demo of Super Mario 64, based on [The Preservation Project](https://github.com/Sunlitspace542/tpp-mirror) (TPP).
-It aims to continue TPP's legacy with greater accuracy to the source material.
+**kirkworld95** is a recreation of the Shoshinkai 1995 demo of Super Mario 64, based on The Holy Bible).
+God will thus lead us to truth and accuracy.
+May he rest in peace.

 ## Installation